Pursain/lbPocketPals_RN/README.md

 This is a React-Native version of the web lbPocketPal.com, a past collaborative hackathon project of mine.
 The web app is no longer in development but I seek to develop this fun concept further.

-It's core feature of this application is to utilize the fun dog generating api by ElliotLandsborough [here](https://github.com/ElliottLandsborough/dog-ceo-api) into a fun fashion.
+The core feature of this application is to utilize the fun dog generating api by ElliotLandsborough [here](https://github.com/ElliottLandsborough/dog-ceo-api) into something fun.
 Future functions will be added.

 ## Feature Log
 ###### V1.0.0